Individual Civic Engagement Advising Appointments

 Individual Career Advising Appointments

-Meet virtually or in-person with a career advisor to help you choose a major, research career options, discuss internships and/or co-ops, begin a job search, build a career toolkit (resume, cover letter), connect with alumni and employers in your chosen field, discuss continuing education and MUCH MORE!
+Meet virtually or in-person with your Career Development Strategist to help you choose a major, research career options, discuss internships and/or co-ops, begin a job search, build a career toolkit (resume, cover letter), connect with alumni and employers in your chosen field, discuss continuing education and MUCH MORE!
 You can schedule by emailing firstname.lastname@example.org or through Handshake.

 Explore Majors and Career Paths

 Identifying career paths that are suited to your interests and strengths is a critical part of the career development process.
 By learning more about your academic and personal interests you can begin to develop a plan for success.

 Explore Ways to be Involved in the Community

 Getting involved in the community at the local level will allow you to feel more connected to your new home.
 Identifying areas of interest and personal passion through meaningful volunteer experiences can greatly influence your career decisions and is an important first step of discovering who you are.
 We're here to help!
 Get started and talk with a member of our Civic Engagement team by emailing email@example.com.

 Myers-Briggs Type Indicator

 Myers-Briggs Type Indicator, MBTI helps identify personality preferences that can lead to discovering a successful career.